csc-training/elements-of-hpc/supercomputer/energy-cooling.md

 # Energy usage and cooling

-Have you ever felt computer getting hot in your lap?
-Do you know that electricity bill from high-end gaming PC can be hundreds of euros per year?
+Have you ever felt a computer getting hot in your lap?
+Did you know that the electricity bill for a high-end gaming PC can be hundreds of euros per year?

 Energy consumption is one of the biggest challenges when designing and building more and more efficient supercomputers.
 Also, a large proportion of